belgif/review/Meetings/2022-01-14/minutes.md

 ## New in 2022:   presentation SDG case on address change / move
 Talks are ongoing between Flanders, BOSA and the SDG coordination team to prepare a project charter for a standardization exercise that would focus on a well chosen SDG-procedure (e.g. address change).
 The approach followed by OSLO Steps would be included for elaborating the detailed process.
 The exercise would then also focus on aspects that would be generic and reusable for other complex processes.
-A project charter would be expected in the coming 2 weeks.
+A project charter is expected to be ready in the coming 2 weeks.

 ## Finalization publication "Public services and public organisations"
 By end of January the following deliverables would be published on www.belgif.be : SHACL, JSON-LD and RDFS.